LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 `RADIUSS Shared CI <https://github.com/LLNL/radiuss-shared-ci>`_ project.
 Create a branch there, add the job entry, and create a pull request.

-A spec containing the compiler and version information for the machine must exist in the `RADIUSS Spack Configs project <https://github.com/LLNL/radiuss-spack-configs>`_.
-If it does not exist there, create a branch, add the spec entry, and create a pull request.
-After the PR is merged, update the RADIUSS Spack Configs submodule in RAJA to be able to run it in GitLab CI.

 Modifying a configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^